 - Select Instant Transfer under Your Company

-- Toggle Auto Instant Transfer on for the bank account you'd like all auto Instant Transfer eligible payments to go to
+- Toggle Auto Instant Transfer to on, for the bank account where you'd like for us to automatically deposit all eligible Instant Transfer payments.

-All future Instant Transfer eligible payments will automatically deposit to that account, minus the 1% fee.
+We'll deposit all future Instant Transfer eligible payments into that account, minus the 1% fee.
 You can disable auto Instant Transfer using the same steps above, toggling the setting to off.

 Can I cancel an Instant Transfer payment after I've requested it?